dart-lang/site-www/src/null-safety/index.md

 description: Information about Dart's upcoming null safety feature
 ---

-Sound null safety is coming to the Dart language!
+Sound null safety -- currently in beta -- is coming to the Dart language!

 When you opt into null safety, types in your code are non-nullable by default, meaning that values can’t be null _unless you say they can be._
 With null safety, your **runtime** null-dereference errors turn into **edit-time** analysis errors.

-{{site.alert.note}}
-  This page provides an overview to how null safety affects the Dart language.
-For a deep dive into how null safety works, see [Understanding null safety][].
-{{site.alert.end}}

-{% comment %}
-  If it were my druthers, I'd move this page to a sub-page called overview and make this page more of a landing page, now that Bob's null-safety deep dive is available (and the migration guide is coming).
-  But I'll leave that decision up to KW.
-{% endcomment %}

-With null safety,
-the Dart analyzer enforces good practices.
-For example, it makes sure you check for null before reading a nullable variable.
-And because Dart null safety is sound,
-Dart compilers and runtimes can optimize away internal null checks, so apps can be faster and smaller.

-{{ site.alert.important }}
-  Because null safety is still in tech preview, **don't use null safety in production code.**
-  Please test the feature
-  and [give us feedback.][]
-{{ site.alert.end }}

-New operators and keywords related to null safety include `?`, `!`, and `late`.
-If you've used Kotlin, TypeScript, or C#, the syntax for null safety might look familiar.
-That's by design: the Dart language aims to be unsurprising.

 You can
-[try null safety in your normal development environment](#enable-null-safety) by configuring your project to use a tech preview SDK.
-Or you can practice using null safety in the web app [DartPad with Null Safety,][nullsafety.dartpad.dev] shown in the following screenshot.
+[try null safety in your normal development environment](#enable-null-safety) or you can practice using null safety in the web app [DartPad with Null Safety,][nullsafety.dartpad.dev] shown in the following screenshot.